arnavdeore/Stock-Market-Data-Analysis/README.md

                 a)	RSI below 45 indicates an oversold market and a sign of potential buying opportunity because the stock or asset may be undervalued or oversold and there the probability is higher that price can bounce back.
 (The oversold market has fallen sharply and is expected to bounce higher) and RSI moves towards 80 it indicates overbought conditions.
 (The overbought market has risen sharply and is possibly ripe for a decline).
-Whenever the RSI value is between
-                    45 and 68 are often considered a neutral zone, suggesting stability in the price movements.
+Whenever the RSI value is between 45 and 68 is often considered a neutral zone, suggesting stability in the price movements.
 Whenever the RSI value is greater than or equal to 69 indicates an overbought condition and a sign of a potentially strong selling opportunity.

-                b)	When the MACD value is greater than 0, it means that the stock’s short–term trend is bullish and this can be seen as a potential buying signal and when the MACD value is less than 0 indicates that stock's short-term trend is bearish and it can be seen as a Potential selling signal or shortening signal.
+                b)	When the MACD value is greater than 0, it means that the stock’s short–term trend is bullish and this can be seen as a potential buying signal and when the MACD value is less than 0 indicates that the stock's short-term trend is bearish and it can be seen as a Potential selling signal or shortening signal.

 ---